marcwieland95/documentation/controllers.md

 On the route match, the `index` method will be called on `App\Http\Controllers\PostController` class.

 Next, we need a controller itself.
-Make new file with choosen class name and within `App\Http\Controllers` namespace.
+Make a new file with choosen class name and within `App\Http\Controllers` namespace.

 [alert type="info"]You can use `wp assely:make controller` commad to quickly scaffold controllers.[/alert]